generalgalactic/join-us/README.md

 Send an email to [jobs@galactic.io](mailto:jobs@galactic.io).

-Looking forward to hearing from you.
+Looking forward to hearing from you!